-Basic knowledge of programing language like C and Data structure is requiring for good understanding of C++ About the Course and its Objectives & Outcomes:
+Basic knowledge of programing language like C and Data structure is requiring for good understanding of C++

 C++ is a generic and step-stone for all languages.
 Students can switch to any other language without any problem.

 - 1. To get a clear understanding of object oriented programming through C++. - 2.
 To make understanding of functional, logic, and object-oriented programming paradigms - 3.
 Understand design/implementation issues involved with variable allocation and binding, control flow, types, subroutines, generic parameter passing